For All Mankind (TV series): Critical response

 The first season of For All Mankind received generally positive reviews.
-The review aggregator website Rotten Tomatoes reported a 75% approval rating with an average rating of 7/10, based on 56 reviews.
+The review aggregator website Rotten Tomatoes reported a 75% approval rating based on 56 reviews with an average rating of 7/10.
 The website's critical consensus reads, "Though it shoots for the Moon and falls somewhere in orbit, For All Mankinds impressive vision of history has the potential for real liftoff if it leans into the things that set it apart instead of settling for more of the same."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 22 critics, indicating "generally favorable reviews".

-The second season has a 100% approval rating on Rotten Tomatoes, with an average rating of 7.5/10, based on 27 reviews.
+The second season has a 100% approval rating on Rotten Tomatoes based on 27 reviews with an average rating of 7.6/10.
 The website's critical consensus reads, "For All Mankinds sophomore flight isn't without its hiccups, but compelling character work and a renewed sense of wonder make for thrilling viewing."
 On Metacritic, it has a weighted score of 75 out of 100 based on 7 reviews, indicating "generally favorable reviews".

-The third season has a 97% approval rating on Rotten Tomatoes, with an average rating of 8.2/10, based on 35 reviews.
+The third season has a 94% approval rating on Rotten Tomatoes based on 36 reviews with an average rating of 7.9/10.
 The website's critical consensus reads, "For All Mankinds third season goes as far as Mars while maintaining a homey focus on its original ensemble, delivering another epic adventure with an intimate focus."
 On Metacritic, it has a weighted score of 84 out of 100 based on 15 reviews, indicating "universal acclaim".

-The fourth season has a 100% approval rating on Rotten Tomatoes, with an average rating of 8.2/10, based on 27 reviews.
+The fourth season has a 100% approval rating on Rotten Tomatoes based on 28 reviews with an average rating of 8.2/10.
 The website's critical consensus reads, "Houston, there's no problem here – For All Mankinds fourth season hones in on what the series does best and forges ahead with a thought-provoking revisionist history."
 On Metacritic, it has a weighted score of 83 out of 100 based on 11 reviews, indicating "universal acclaim".

+The fifth season has a 90% approval rating on Rotten Tomatoes based on 21 reviews with an average rating of 7.2/10.
+The website's critical consensus reads, "With smart storytelling, high ambition, and enough tension to keep viewers glued to their screen, For All Mankind remains one of television's most compelling sci-fi sagas."
+On Metacritic, it has a weighted score of 83 out of 100 based on 9 reviews, indicating "universal acclaim".